lostvikx/mit-intro-cs/notes.md

 A for loop can iterate over the values provided by a method regardless of whether the method returns a list of values or yields a single value at a time.

-<<<<<<< HEAD:notes.txt
+## Introduction to Algorithmic Complexity

-Understanding Program Efficiency:
+### Understanding Program Efficiency:

 Why do we need to understand the efficiency of our algorithms?

-Simple answer because it matters!
-Size and problems are getting huge, we need efficiency algorithms.
+* Simple answer because it matters!
+* Size and problems are getting huge, we need efficiency algorithms.

-We need to understand how algorithm design choices affects the cost accosiated with it.
+* We need to understand how algorithm design choices affects the cost accosiated with it.

-Two types of efficiency: Time & Storage.
+###  Two types of efficiency: Time & Storage

 By using abstract notion of "order of growth" we can evaluate the efficiency of programs.
 It will argue that this is the most appropriate way of assessing the impact of choices of algorithm in solving a problem; and in measuring the inherent difficulty in solving a problem.

-GOAL: to evaluate different algorithms
+**GOAL**: to evaluate different algorithms
 * count depends on algorithm
 * count depends on implementations
 * count independent of computers